Alphwarde/Automation-RoboticsScripts/Intermediate/docs/Speech_and_gesture_control.md

 To run this project, ensure you have the following dependencies installed:

 1. **Python 3.x**: The primary language for the script.
+- You can either do `python -m pip install -r requirements.txt` for Unix/MacOS and `py -m pip install -r requirements.txt` for windows instead of downloading the requirements from here

 2. **SpeechRecognition**: For converting speech to text.
    ```bash
    pip install SpeechRecognition